Runsafe/WolfHunt/README.md

 allowOpOverride - [Default: false] - If true, being a server OP will override all WolfHunt permissions.

-trackingItem - [Default: 287] - The item used to track players when right clicked on an owned wolf.
+trackingItem - [Default: 287] - The item used to track players when right clicked on an owned wolf. trackingRadius - [Default: 200] - If a player is within this radius the wolf will simply growl to alert the player instead of giving a direction.